 Every major philosophy that attempts to make life seem meaningful is based on the negation of one part of Ginsberg’s Theorem.

-SOMERS' THEOREM - a restatement of the laws of thermodynamics in terms of LUNCH.
+A restatement of the laws of thermodynamics in terms of LUNCH

 Zeroth) If two systems are in thermal equilibrium with a third, they are in thermal equilibrium with each other.